siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/multiThreading/threadLifeCycle/ThreadLifeCycle.md

 ## 6. TERMINATED

 * A thread dies after completing execution.
-* Once in this state, it cannot be restarted.
+* Once in this abstractState, it cannot be restarted.

 ```java
 Thread t = new Thread(() -> System.out.println("Thread finished"));